mirror/dd-wrt/src/router/python/Doc/library/ssl.rst

    .. versionadded:: 3.4

+   .. deprecated:: 3.6

+      OpenSSL has deprecated all version specific protocols.
+Use the default protocol :data:`PROTOCOL_TLS` with flags like :data:`OP_NO_SSLv3` instead.

 .. data:: PROTOCOL_TLSv1_2

    Selects TLS version 1.2 as the channel encryption protocol.
 This is the most modern version, and probably the best choice for maximum protection, if both sides can speak it.
 Available only with openssl version 1.0.1+.

    .. versionadded:: 3.4

+   .. deprecated:: 3.6

+      OpenSSL has deprecated all version specific protocols.
+Use the default protocol :data:`PROTOCOL_TLS` with flags like :data:`OP_NO_SSLv3` instead.

 .. data:: OP_ALL